Generic Name: peramivir (per AM i vir)

 Peramivir works by preventing an enzyme in the body from releasing virus from infected cells.

-Peramivir is used to treat influenza in adults who have had flu symptoms for up to 2 days.
+Peramivir is used to treat influenza in adults and children who are at least 2 years old, who have had flu symptoms for up to 2 days.

 Peramivir may also be used for purposes not listed in this medication guide.